y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

     riscv32-unknown-elf-gcc baremetal.s baremetal.c -ggdb -O0 -o image -ffreestanding -nostdlib

 riscv32-unknown-elf-gcc
     gnu compiler.
-This will compile, assemble any link source code.
-This is the special cross compiling variant that we built earlier which runs on you host architecture (e.g. x86), but outputs binaries for riscv32. baremetal.s
+This compiles, assembles, and links input source code.
+This is the special cross compiling variant that we built earlier which runs on your host architecture (e.g. x86), but outputs binaries for riscv32. baremetal.s
     Assemble source file.